DenizenScript/DenizenMetaBot/README.md

 		- `docs` set to whether meta docs are allowed in this channel.
     - `url_base` set to the base URL of the meta website.
     - `rules` set to a submapping of rule IDs to their text.
+    - `command_prefix` set to the command prefix (for non-ping-based usages of the bot).

 `config.fds` sample text content (the channel IDs are the actual ones on the Denizen Discord group):
 ```